unitaryfund/mitiq/docs/source/examples/lre-zne-comparison.md

 ## Conclusion

-At the cost of many extra circuits to execute, in this specific case a factor of 50/3 ~= 17, LRE obtains a an improvement of ~3x in error rate.
+With an additional cost of many circuits---in this case, around 17 times more---LRE achieves a notable improvement, reducing the error rate by approximately threefold.

-The number of circuits we tested the two approaches is very limited, so there is not much confidence in these numbers.
+Although our current tests were limited in the number of circuits, which means these results carry some uncertainty, the potential of LRE is clear.

-Much more research needs to be conducted to get a better sense of the trade-off between performance and resources required.
+There’s exciting promise and further research will help us better understand the balance between performance gains and resource requirements.